ncw/cwtool/README.md

 # cwtool for Morse code learning by M5NCW

-cwtool is a command line program to help you learn and practice Morse code.
+`cwtool` is a command line program to help you learn and practice Morse code.

+Morse code is often known as Carrier Wave or CW hence the name `cwtool` - a tool for generating CW.

 It has 4 main modes which are described below: